-Christmas is almost here, and we all know what that means…family, presents and lots of food!
+Thanksgiving just passed, which means Christmas is almost here, which means…family, presents and lots of food!
 I think we can all admit that the holidays can be a bit panic inducing, but for those of us living with diabetes, that panic may not be misguided.
 Even a few days of forgetting about your meal plans and dietary rules can throw your blood sugar out of whack, putting your health and well being at risk.

 I’m not telling you this to scare you, or to try and ruin your holiday.
 Instead, I want to help by sharing these suggestions (courtesy of BBC GoodFood) for holidays swaps you can make that will make your holiday enjoyable without sacrificing control of your diabetes.
 Happy holidays!